sbr69/shoppy/README.md

 ### Identity and Managed Wallet

 - **Google sign-in** as the primary identity provider.
-Stellar wallet sign-in is supported as an alternative identity method.
+Stellar wallet sign-in supported as an alternative.
-- First login creates a user record and exactly one set of custody accounts: owner signer, constrained agent signer, and Agent Smart Wallet (`C...` address).
+- First login creates one user record and exactly one set of custody accounts: owner signer, constrained agent signer, and Agent Smart Wallet (`C...` address).
 - Repeat login restores the existing wallet and balance -- no replacement, no reset.
 - Friendbot integration for testnet funding.
-Funds flow from Friendbot to the custodial owner account, then into the smart wallet.

 ### Store Connection via OAuth

-- User provides a merchant HTTPS URL and daily XLM cap.
+- User provides a merchant HTTPS URL (e.g., [test-market-theta.vercel.app](https://test-market-theta.vercel.app)) and daily XLM cap.
 - JarvisPayz discovers `/.well-known/oauth-authorization-server` and `/.well-known/agent-commerce` metadata.
 - Standard Authorization Code flow with PKCE (S256).
 Dynamic client registration when required.
 - Encrypted token storage.
 Merchant policy rules synchronized to the TrustList contract on connection.